Dynamo Maths: A Teacher's Guide to DyscalculiaDynamo Maths: A Teacher's Guide to Dyscalculia: classroom practice and examples for teachers

 Evidence Base and Research

-Oxford University confirmed the assessment tasks accurately measure maths skills.
+Oxford University confirmed that the assessment tasks measure maths skills accurately.
 Butterworth and Yeo (2004) say early help supports long-term maths success.
-Identifying number sense weaknesses prevents the Matthew Effect.
-Sweller's (1988) Cognitive Load Theory informs the programme, avoiding overwhelming the learner's memory.
+Identifying number sense weaknesses helps prevent the Matthew Effect.
+Sweller's (1988) Cognitive Load Theory informs the programme, so learners' memory is not overwhelmed.

 A SENCO uses this evidence base when drafting an EHCP application.
 They write that the learner's standard score of 72 indicates a significant deficit in core number sense, placing them in the lowest 3 per cent of the population.
 They cite research to explain that without intensive intervention at the magnitude level, the learner will struggle to access the curriculum (Dehaene, 1992).
 This level of academic rigour strengthens the school's case for additional funding.